Breakdown points of Fermat-Weber problems under gauge distances: Uniform robustness

-It follows that no bounded $K$ can contain all Fermat--Weber points for all choices of $c$ and $w_c<w_a+w_b$. \end{example}
+Since $m$ was arbitrary outside the line containing $a$ and $b$, it may be chosen outside any bounded $K$.
+It follows that no bounded $K$ can contain all Fermat--Weber points for all choices of $c$ and any $w_c<w_A/2$.

+This counterexample shows that the Fermat--Weber point for the Euclidean norm in $\RR^2$ is not uniformly robust. \end{example}

-\begin{example} However, for the one-dimensional case, when the gauge is of the form $\gamma_b(x):=\max((1-b)x,-bx)$ with $b\in(0,1)$, one can see that the optimum (the $b$-quantile, see \cite[\textsection 3.2.1]{Staudte+Sheather:1990}) will lie in $\conv(A)$ whatever change we make to a subset~$C$ with $w_C<\min(b,1-b)$.
-Therefore, one can select the bounded $K=\conv(A)$ in Theorem~\ref{th:lowerBound}, which is independent of $w_C$, showing that all gauges are uniformly robust in dimension 1. \end{example}
+\begin{example} In the one-dimensional case a gauge is always of the form $\gamma_b(x):=\max((1-b)x,-bx)$ for some $b\in]0,1[$, up to a scaling factor.
+One can see that the Fermat--Weber point is then the $b$-quantile which has breakdown point $\min(b,{1-b})$ (see \cite[\textsection 3.2.1]{Staudte+Sheather:1990}), so will lie in $\conv(A)$ whatever change we make to a subsample~$(C,{\bar{w}})$ with ${\bar{w}}_C<\min(b,{1-b})$.
+Indeed, after corruption, the fraction of corrupted points smaller than $\min(A)$ or greater than $\max(A)$ is smaller than $\min(b,{1-b})$ so none of them could be a $b$-quantile, leaving the contaminated quantile in $[\min(A),\max(A)]=\conv(A)$.
+Therefore, one can select the bounded $K=\conv(A)$ in Theorem~\ref{th:lowerBound}, which is independent of ${\bar{w}}_C$, showing that all gauges are uniformly robust in dimension 1. \end{example}